 On October 10, 2013, we reported GNP had completed preparations for initial extraction and had extracted approximately 680 ounces of gold during the construction of the mine before closing out the 2013 season.
 There was no extraction during the 2014 season.
-Extraction is expected to begin in 2015 and plant expansion is scheduled to be completed in stages through 2016.
+On September 1, 2015, we reported GNP had completed its new mine and plant and had extracted approximately 3,600 ounces of gold before closing out the 2015 season.
+On January 18, 2017, we reported GNP had extracted approximately 10,209 oz. of alluvial gold (equivalent to 8,227 oz. of fine gold) before closing out the 2016 season.
 A successful mining operation may provide the long-term financial strength for the Company to remove the going concern condition in future years.
 For more information see Joint Venture Agreement below.